grame-cncm/faustdoc/src/manual/syntax.md

 #### `rdtable` Primitive

-The `rdtable` primitive can be used to read through a read-only (pre-defined before compilation) table.
-The table can either be implemented using a function controlled by a timer (such as [`ba.time`](https://faustlibraries.grame.fr/libs/basics/#batime)) as demonstrated in the first example, or by using the `waveform` primitive (as shown in the second example).
-The idea is that the table is parsed during the initialization step and before audio computation begins.
+The `rdtable` primitive can be used to read through a read-only (pre-defined at initialisation time) table.
+The table can either be implemented by using the `waveform` primitive (as shown in the first example) or using a function controlled by a timer (such as [`ba.time`](https://faustlibraries.grame.fr/libs/basics/#batime)) as demonstrated in the second example.
+The idea is that the table is created during the initialization step and before audio computation begins.

 * **Type:** \(\mathbb{S}^{3}\rightarrow\mathbb{S}^{1}\)
 * **Mathematical Description:** \(y(t)=T[r(t)]\)